aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/00 - Prerequisites And Assumptions/Database Configuration.md

         `root` credential.)

-After running the install script, you will be prompted to visit the `installdb.php` page at the IP address that LORIS is hosted at.
+After running the install script, you will be prompted to visit the `installdb.php` page at the canonical domain of your LORIS instance.

 Completing the form on this page will create a new database and user account that will be used to execute transactions coming from LORIS's PHP code.